-I’m a dark synthwave / synt pop artist from Bristol, UK, currently working hard on getting my debut solo album completed.
+I’m a dark synthpop artist from Bristol, UK, due to release my debut solo album on 23 August.

 I used to be a singer in a rock band called Velcra.
 I've collected all our music and videos in here.

-I've also featured on a bunch of other people's bands.
+I've also featured on a bunch of other people's tracks.

 I blog about my latest work, ideas and life.

-Jessi Frey is a dark synthwave artist from Bristol, UK.
-First known as the frontwoman of the Finnish industrial metal band Velcra, Jessi Frey combined the hard with the soft in both her vocals and her songwriting.
+Jessi Frey is a dark synthpop artist from Bristol, UK.
+First known as the front woman of the Finnish industrial metal band Velcra, Jessi Frey combined the hard with the soft in both her vocals and her songwriting.
 Her vocals were praised for effortlessly flipping between powerful screams and soft melodies.

 Velcra was signed to Virgin Records after releasing just one demo.
 All of their three albums entered the Finnish charts and the band was nominated as the best newcomer in the “Finnish Grammy’s”.
 Velcra toured across Europe with bands such as Guano Apes, OOMPH! and Suburban Tribe, before disbanding at the end of 2008

 Jessi has written and programmed all songs herself.
-Stating Depeche Mode’s “Violator” and Nine Inch Nails' “Pretty Hate Machine” as her biggest influences, she also drew inspiration from contemporaries such as La Roux, Grimes, Róisín Murphy, Robyn and Rina Sawayama.
-In addition she has a special affinity with the dark synth scene.
+Stating Depeche Mode’s “Violator” and Nine Inch Nails' “Pretty Hate Machine” as her biggest influences, she also drew inspiration from contemporaries such as Grimes and the dark synth scene.